Unexpecteddonuts/QASMtoQUA/Report.md

 - Then the function `line_parse()` takes `file_lines` and reads the first menber of the list, then it takes `file_lines[0]` and reads it and stores it in a string `match`, in this case its `qreg`. then through a conditional block it sends the command to the function whose name is stored in `match`. in this case its `qreg`

-- The function `qreg(args)` yakes the list `file_lines` and reads `file_lines[1]`, which in this case is `"q[2]"`, and then using `regex` its able to exptract the number 2 and onve it does this it generates the required lines of initialisation which include `I` and `Q`.
+- The function `qreg(args)` yakes the list `file_lines` and reads `file_lines[1]`, which in this case is `"q[2];"`, and then using `regex` its able to exptract the number 2 and onve it does this it generates the required lines of initialisation which include `I` and `Q`.

-once this is complete, the program goes back to reading the second line and does the same process for the rest of the code.
+Once this is complete, the program goes back to reading the second line and does the same process for the rest of the code.

+- for 2 qubit gates like CNOT and `measure` statements that have to qubits as arguments, the functions use regex to extract both the numbers. for example `CNOT_macro()` queries the 2nd and 4th members of the list `file_lines = ["cx", "q[1]", "->", "q[2];"]` and using regex extracts the qubut number on which the gate must be applied.

+This is how it processes the `barrier`, `cx` and  `measure` keywords.

+This goes on for all the lines in the file, the `EOF` trigger is used to send control to the `stream_processing()` function which adds th3 required lines of stream processing and the required footer `return output`.